Isle of Wight Guru

 ...and it's also near to St Helen's beach

-2. Lower Hyde Holiday Park - Shanklin
+3. Lower Hyde Holiday Park - Shanklin

-Lower Hyde Holiday Park is a well equipped Parkdean Resorts holiday park on the Isle of Wight.
+Lower Hyde Holiday Park is a well-equipped Parkdean Resorts holiday park on the Isle of Wight.
 Facilities include indoor and outdoor pools, sports courts, an adventure playground, restaurant, bar, launderette, darts and pool.
 The swimming pool is notably smaller than the pool at nearby-Landguard and it isn't right by the sea, unlike Nodes Points.

 It'll take you about 20 minutes to walk to Shanklin beach, which is good for children with things like seafront minigolf and amusement arcades.

-For an extra £3 per dog, per night, you can bring pets along as well.
+For an extra £4 per dog, per night, you can bring pets along as well.

-Price comparison: £448 (camping pitch, electric for a week in August 2022)
+Price comparison: £499 for an electric camping pitch for a week in August 2025.

 Lower Hyde Holiday Park campsite and touring